millacarmona/morphospace/README.md

 axis.
-To do so, we manipulate our variabels a bit first to obtain the classification of each specimen to the combination of (relative) age and species, then build the morphospace, then use `plot_mspace` to plot stratigraphic position against shape (a stratomorphospace if ou will).
+To do so, we manipulate our variabels a bit first to obtain the classification of each specimen to the combination of (relative) age and species, then build the morphospace, then use `plot_mspace` to plot geochronologic age against shape.
 Finally, we calculate the (absolute) ages associated to each combination, bind them to the groups means, order them and use that to depict the mean shape changes of each species through time:

 ``` r
 # Combine species and biozones factors, then compute the mean shapes of the resulting
 # groups
 sp.bz <- factor(species:bzones)
 mshapes_agesxspecies <- consensus(shapes, sp.bz)

 # Create morphospace
 morphospace <- mspace(shapes, mag = 1, axes = c(1,2), nh = 5, nv = 4,